Human Circulatory Circuit: Systemic and Pulmonary

 • The pulmonary capillaries are connected to the pulmonary venules.
 These pulmonary venules surround alveoli and merge to form smaller pulmonary veins.
 These small pulmonary veins unite and form four main pulmonary veins, two emerging from each lung.
 The left superior and the left inferior pulmonary vein arise from the left lung; whereas, the right superior and the right inferior pulmonary vein arise from the right lung.
 As these four pulmonary veins ascend towards the heart, they merge to form two larger pulmonary veins, namely the left pulmonary vein and the right pulmonary vein.
 These two veins supply the oxygenated blood into the left atrium.

-• In summary, the pulmonary circuit begins from the right ventricle, and travels consecutively as the pulmonary trunk, left and right pulmonary arteries, lobar pulmonary arteries, segmental and sub-segmental pulmonary arteries, pulmonary capillaries, pulmonary venules, smaller pulmonary veins, main pulmonary veins, and larger pulmonary veins, and terminates in the left atrium.
+• In summary, the pulmonary circuit begins from the right atrium, and travels consecutively as the pulmonary trunk, left and right pulmonary arteries, lobar pulmonary arteries, segmental and sub-segmental pulmonary arteries, pulmonary capillaries, pulmonary venules, smaller pulmonary veins, main pulmonary veins, and larger pulmonary veins, and terminates in the left atrium.

 References